greyshaman/rfs_tester/README.md

 ## TODO

-+rework it using macro to allow srart testing
+- create more test units
-+create more test units
+- Show in docummentation how to create test units with FsTester